vuejs/vuefire/packages/documentation/docs/vuexfire/binding-subscriptions.md

 :::tip

-Always return or `await` the promise returned by `bindFirestoreRef`/`bindFirebaseRef` since it let you know when your state is filled with data coming from the database.
-This is indeed useful [when dealing with SSR](../cookbook/ssr.md)
+Always return or `await` the promise returned by `bindFirestoreRef`/`bindFirebaseRef` since it lets you know when your state is filled with data coming from the database.
+This is very useful [when dealing with SSR](../cookbook/ssr.md)

 :::